≡ Menu

 What rate (or price) can I qualify for?

-What we can say for sure is that if your atrial septal defect is small or has been surgically repaired and you’re not really suffering from any symptoms of your congenital defect, there is a reasonable chance that you should still be considered “eligible” for a Preferred rate provided that you would otherwise be regarded as eligible for such a rate.
+What we can say for sure is that if your atrial septal defect is minor or has been surgically repaired.
+You’re not really suffering from any symptoms of your congenital disability; there is a reasonable chance that you should still be considered “eligible” for a Preferred rate provided that you would otherwise be regarded as eligible for such a rate.

 Where we run…

-Into trouble is when an individual hasn’t corrected their problem, and they are beginning to exhibit some serious consequences of this disorder such as:
+Into trouble is when an individual hasn’t corrected their problem, and they are beginning to exhibit some severe consequences of this disorder, such as:

 • A heart murmur,